ccn-ccn/MyNetworkSocial/README.md

 ## **Why Join the Beta?**

-Get early access to the future of Social Media.<br>
+Get early access to the future of Social Media.
 Earn crypto while you post, view, and pin content.<br>
-Be part of the Proof of Distribution economy, the more active you are, the more you earn.<br>
+Come be a part of the Proof of Distribution economy, the more active you are, the more you can earn.<br>

 **🌐 Go MyNetwork**<br>
 **🎤 Go Viral**<br>